-• If a Clerk has a score of less than 70% on the second attempt, they may be offered an opportunity to remediate and write a supplemental exam, however this is contingent on overall performance in the other components.
+Clerks must achieve a minimum of 70% on the written exam.
+If a Clerk has a score of less than 70%, they may be offered an opportunity to remediate and write a supplemental exam; however, this is contingent on overall performance in the other components.
 If a Clerk is performing poorly overall, they may NOT be offered an opportunity to remediate and may be required to repeat a portion of/all of the rotation.
 A meeting with a subcommittee consisting of the Clerkship Chair, the Rotation Director and a Rotation Coordinator from another discipline may be convened in this circumstance to make decisions regarding remediation.